 Is it hard to become a bookkeeper?

-Is your mission to convert everything you do into data and formulas?
+Is it your goal to turn everything you do into a series of numbers and equations?

-Did you know an Entrepreneur named bookkeeping as one of the most profitable online small businesses?
+Did you know that an article in Entrepreneur magazine ranked accounting as one of the most lucrative opportunities for small companies to pursue online?

 What does a bookkeeper do every day?

-Bookkeepers manage and track income and expenses for companies and small businesses.
-As a bookkeeper, you will be responsible for the recording of any financial transaction and for helping businesses to keep track of how much money comes in and goes out every month.
+For large and small organizations, bookkeepers oversee and track revenue and spending.
+You will be responsible for recording any financial transaction and assisting businesses in keeping track of how much money comes in and goes out each month as a bookkeeper.

-After the recording of the transactions, an accountant will normally review the bookkeeper’s work, analyze the data and make the adjustments needed before submitting the accounts.
+After the transactions have been recorded, an accountant will check the bookkeeper’s work, analyze the data, and make any necessary revisions before submitting the accounts.

 So, what is the difference between a bookkeeper and an accountant?

-The biggest difference between accounting and bookkeeping is that accounting requires the interpretation and analysis of data, whereas bookkeeping is just concerned with recording transactions.
+The major difference between accounting and bookkeeping is that accounting requires the interpretation and analysis of data, whereas bookkeeping is just concerned with recording transactions.
 This is the most important contrast between the two fields.